Everything You Need To Know About Scaling Roy’s Peak

-But don’t be fooled, it’s still another thirty minutes or so to the actual peak.
-And it’s tough.
+But don’t be fooled, it’s still another 30 minutes or so to the actual peak.

 When the steep climb gets a bit much, try zig-zagging.
 Two steps left and a little up, and then two steps right and a little up is a proven trekking tactic to help you tackle steep terrain.